jeremyn/roguelike-sokoban/README.md

 *Note*: the XSokoban levels were converted using the included `convert_xsokoban.py` script and have not all been playtested.
 They were originally written to use a different set of Sokoban rules than Roguelike Sokoban uses.
 It is possible some of them are unwinnable from the start.
 Please let me know if one of the included levels is unwinnable.

-## Testing
+## Development/Testing

+`requirements-dev.txt` has various formatting/linting packages you can install with pip.

 You can run the included tests with

-    python3 run_tests.py
+    python3.9 run_tests.py

-By default, this will just run unit tests, but you can run manual test levels by adding the "--include-manual-tests" option.
+By default, this will just run unit tests, but you can also play test levels by using the `--include-manual-tests` option.

 ## License